Changissnz/the_problem_with_ai_exemplified__09-13-2026/README.md

 ------------------------------------------------------------------------

 The A.I. trend is helping economies of the bureaucratic developed world go bankrupt.
-They're supposed to help some nations get out of the debt crises that have been building up, in no small part to the Arabian Wars.
+They're supposed to help some nations get out of the debt crises that have been building up, due in no small part to the Arabian Wars.
 Hopefully, if the world figuratively burns, something greater can emerge out of the ashes.

 ----------------------------------------------------------------------------------------